 Building a real estate investor buyer list is important for profits.
 While there are a number of strategies and techniques used to make money in real estate investing, several of them involve selling a home for a profit or with a fee involved.
-If you're flipping, with or without renovation, your buyer could be another investor or a retail buyer.
+If you're flipping a property—with or without renovation—your buyer could be an investor or a retail buyer.
 If it's an investor, you could be doing assignments or buying and reselling, and it could be for a set fee on the deal.

 Newspaper classifieds head up this category.
 It's inexpensive to run a line ad in the classifieds, and this makes it possible to run one consistently in the same section or area.
 This repetition is necessary, and you'll find that responses will come from people who say they've been seeing your ad every week for a while, and just decided to see if they can afford a home.
 Running ads with statements like "Credit Problem — you can buy a home now" or "No down payment homes available" will bring calls.

 Of course, the old standby business cards and small flyers are also print media that still work.
 Whether you hand them out personally, tack them up on community bulletin boards, or place them in waiting rooms, people will pick them up.
 Once they contact you, they go on your buyer list.

 Sometimes called "bandit signs," you've seen them stuck in the ground in yards or at street corners, and saying "I Buy Houses."
 Well, "No Money Down Homes" will work just as well.
 Any variation of a very short statement that says you have homes for sale is a sign that can work for you.